vmorsell/fairview/README.md

 ## 🌍 Browser Compatibility

-Fairview is a Chrome extension designed for Chromium-based browsers.
+Fairview is designed for Chromium-based browsers.
 It has been tested and confirmed to work in:

+- Google Chrome
 - Brave
-- Google Chrome
 - Microsoft Edge

 It should also work in other Chromium-based browsers like Opera and Vivaldi, though they have not been tested.